singerdmx/flutter-quill/doc/migration.md

 4. The `QuillEditor` and `QuillEditor.basic()`

-since the `QuillEditor.basic()` is a lighter version than the original `QuillEditor` since it has less required configurations so we didn't change much, other than configuration class, but we most inform you if you are plan on sending pull request or you are a maintainer and when you add new property or change anything in `QuillEditorConfigurations` please regenerate the `copyWith` otherwise the `QuilEditor.basic()` will not apply some configurations
+since the `QuillEditor.basic()` is a lighter version than the original `QuillEditor` since it has fewer required configurations we didn't change much, other than the configuration class, but we must inform you if you plan on sending pull request or you are a maintainer and when you add new property or change anything in `QuillEditorConfigurations` please regenerate the `copyWith` (using IDE extension or plugin) otherwise the `QuilEditor.basic()` will not apply some configurations

-we have disabled the line numbers in the code block by default, you can enable them again using the followings:
+we have disabled the line numbers in the code block by default, you can enable them again using the following:

 ```dart
 QuillEditor.basic(